This post has been invited to be published in The EvoLLLution.

 To utilize their personal, social, and professional capital

-No longer the equivalent of department store career shoppers, midlife career changers are interested in what I’ve termed “Boutique Employability”—opportunities tailor-made to their unique qualifications and interests.
+No longer the equivalent of department store career shoppers, midlife career changers are interested in what I’ve termed “boutique employability”—opportunities tailor-made to their unique qualifications and interests.

 At the end of the day, career changers want results.
 They want to (E)xcite the market with the personal capital, social capital, and professional capital they are bringing to their new professions.
 Colleges should provide graduates with a platform for demonstrating their competitive edge by promoting their profiles and engaging with real-life organizations around the projects career changers have delivered during the study.

-In today’s fluid professional reality, colleges and students alike stand to benefit from programs that deploy innovative tools like “Making Your Case” and other personal strategy building approaches to give midlife career changers the Boutique Employability EDGE in their new endeavors.
-The technique is described in detail in Crafting Your Edge for Today’s Job Market manual that students can apply through the study.
+In today’s fluid professional reality, colleges and students stand to benefit from programs that deploy innovative tools like “Making Your Case” and other personal strategy building approaches to give midlife career changers the Boutique Employability EDGE in their new endeavors.
+The technique is described in detail in the Crafting Your Edge for Today’s Job Market manual that students can apply through the study.